mokpi/Rock-Paper-Scissors-with-Jetson-Nano/README.md

 ![game.png](img/game.png)

-## Purpose of each Files and Folders
+## Purpose of each of the Files and Folders

 ### `collection.ipynb`
 Data collection for the rock-paper-scissor hand gestures.